auth0/cxn/README.md

 Create a `environments/production.json` file and run the `./deploy` command.

-You will need to have ssh access to the nodes of the cdn you are going to configure.
+You will need to have ssh access to the nodes of the CDN you are going to configure.

 ## Purging the CDN